GENERAL TERMS AND CONDITIONS DutchChems

 Retention of title

-- Exceeding the specified delivery period does not entitle the customer to compensation or the right to terminate the contract, unless DutchChems cannot deliver within [number of days late] or if the parties have agreed upon otherwise.
+Exceeding the specified delivery period does not entitle the customer to compensation or the right to terminate the contract, unless DutchChems cannot deliver within 14 days after the customer has urged him to do so in writing or if the parties have agreed upon otherwise.

 The customer must ensure that the actual delivery of the products ordered by him can take place in time.

-Transport costs are on behalf of the customer, unless the parties have agreed upon otherwise.
+Transport costs are paid by the customer, unless the parties have agreed upon otherwise.

 Packaging and shipping